AIVirtualDoctor/nft-lending-sdk-docs/subgraphs/index.md

 ```
 {% endcode %}

-For information about moralis sdk you can find here: https://docs.moralis.io/
+For more information about the Moralis SDK you can find it here: https://docs.moralis.io/

 ### Import and use subgraphs